garciart/pipeline-demo/03-jenkins-container/03-jenkins-container-manual.md

     > **NOTE** - Any repositories named `<none>` that appear are intermediate images, used to build the final image.
 However, the `--rm` option should have told Podman to delete them after a successful build.

-6. Using the new image, create an SVN node and attach it to the network:
+6. Using the new image, create a Jenkins node and attach it to the network:

     ```bash
     # Optional; stop and remove the node if it exists